jwcarr/drift/README.md

 The data is organized into four directories:

-- `algorithm_performance/`: Pickled numpy arrays which store the simulated performance results.

-- `fixations/`: The original fixation sequences for the 48 sample trials are stored in sample.json.
-Each of the other 9 JSON files corresponds to an algorithmic or human correction.
+- `fixations/`: The original fixation sequences for the 48 sample trials are stored in `sample.json`.
+Each of the other JSON files corresponds to an algorithmic or human correction.

 - `manual_corrections/`: Manual corrections performed by the two correctors plus the gold standard correction.
-Each file is a reading trial, and files are nammed by participant ID and passage ID.
+Each file is a reading trial, and files are named by participant ID and passage ID.
 Each line in these files corresponds to a fixation (duration, x-coordinate, y-coordinate, and line assignment (0 is used to represent discard)).

 - `passages/`: The text of each of the 12 passages.

+- `simulations/`: Pickled numpy arrays which store the simulated performance results.

 License